wp-plugins/contact-form-7-to-database-extension/readme.txt

 * Most short codes now allows for an optional "before" and "after" section
 * Admin page view now has links on each row to bring up a window with just that entry's data.
 Easier to read and print (and edit if Editor extension is installed)
 * Support for MySqli which should fix some character encoding issues
+* Returning null from cfdb_form_data filter now stops the form from saving
 * Bug fix: hook to save form data was not returning "true" an causing subsequent hooks for other plugins to not be called.

 = 2.7.5 =